HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 <figcaption>{{ figure_link(caption="Year over year comparison of the usage of prefetch hints per page at the 90th percentile.", sheets_gid="1107832831", sql_file="resource-hints-prefetch-preload-percentage.sql") }}</figcaption>
 </figure>

-Looking at the trend of the usage of preload and prefetch hints over the past years, it can be noted that the trend favours a decrease in the usage of more preload and prefetch hints per page.
+Looking at the trend of the usage of preload and prefetch hints over the past years, it can be noted that the trend favors a decrease in the usage of more preload and prefetch hints per page.

 ### Compression